oiraqi/xcommerce-monolithic/README.md

 - **Interoperability**
   - The system shall allow currency conversion of prices depending on user preferences by integrating with an external currency converter web service
 - **Accessibility**
-  - The system shall be accessible through web and mobile, on different devices with different sizes
+  - The system shall be accessible through web and mobile, on different devices with different screen sizes
   - Already accessed data shall remain accessible even when network connectivity is lost or disrupted
 - **Extensibility**
   - The system shall allow smooth future extensions